Schedule and Host Zoom Meetings

 Closed captions can be generated in real-time for any VCU-hosted Zoom Meeting.
 Users are encouraged to make use of this feature to create a more inclusive and accessible experience for participants.

-The above settings will create your captions and transcripts on cue, but as the meeting host, you still need to trigger their creation during the meeting.
-Just choose "Show Captions" from the Zoom toolbar and indicate the language that will be spoken in the meeting.
+By default, closed captioning capabilities are enabled for all VCU Zoom users, but as the meeting host, you still need to initiate them during the meeting.
+Just choose "Show Captions" from the Zoom toolbar and indicate the language that will be spoken in the meeting, so Zoom knows what to listen for.

 If your participants can't see the captions, ask them to click on "More" and choose "Display Subtitles".

-If you want to change the size or color of the captions, you can do so by using the caret next to the "Show Captions" button to access "Caption Settings".
+If yu want to change the size or color of the captions, you can do so by using the caret next to the "Show Captions" button to access "Caption Settings".

 Use the slider control to see a preview of the font size and choose what works best for you.